Swayne Soprano D whistle Review

-You can also see Jon's logo here, which is a very nice touch.
+You can also see Jon's logo here, which is a very nice touch. ' />

-Volume: Slighly above average volume.
+Volume: Slightly above average volume.
 The first octave and the second octave are actually quite close to each other in volume, which is nice.
 Tt really doesn't get loud until the 2nd octave A and B. Mostly, the whistle plays a shade louder than an average cheapie like a Generation or Sweetone.

 Responsiveness: Fast.
 This whistle can take everything I can dish out.